What Insurance Does a Home Inspector Need?

 Home inspectors should be insured for many reasons.
-First and foremost, insurance will protect you in the event of a mistake, or something going wrong on the job.
+First and foremost, insurance is intended to protect you from complete financial fallout in the event of a mistake or accident on the job.

-Homebuyers have a lot at stake in real estate transactions, and unfortunately, that puts home inspectors at risk for lawsuits.
-Insurance coverage is the best way to protect yourself from the worst-case scenario.
+At its core, insurance coverage is the best way to protect yourself from the worst-case scenario.
 Before you buy insurance though, you should understand what it covers (and what it might not).
-Here's our guide to insurance coverage for home inspectors.

 Errors and omissions insurance (often referred to as E&O insurance) is a specialized professional liability insurance policy that protects you and your business if your client claims negligence or carelessness in your work.